yinotherhino/AsyncJavascript/README.md

 npm test -- --watch
 ```

-You can elide the `--watch` flag to just run tests
+You can add more test cases by adding to the tests folder

-If all tests pass, you have successfully solved the questions.
+The initial problems can be found in Question-1.md and Question-2.md

-The solution to question 1 should go in `src/analysis.js`
+The solution to question-1.md should go in `src/analysis.js`
-The solution to question 2 should go in `src/report.js`
+The solution to question-2.md should go in `src/report.js`

-Ensure to write tests as necessary for any utility functions that you may create.

 ---
 Do not delete the `node_modules` folder in the `src` folder, it is a hack to get the `api` files to be absolute.

-You need the `api` module for Question 1-2.
 See documentation for the `api` module at [api.md](./api.md)